hzget/hzget.github.io/notes/rust/concepts/lifetime.md

     * Lifetime annotations do not change the lifetime of references;
     they simply describe the relationships between lifetimes.
 * lifetime elision rules
-    * If the codes are written in the way of some patterns, the borrow checker could infer the lifetimes without explicit annotations.
+    * If the codes are written in some way, the borrow checker could infer the lifetimes without explicit annotations.
     The patterns programmed into Rust's analysis of references are called the [lifetime elision rules][lifetime elision] .